Dr Chris Rahman

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-His areas of expertise include the rise of China, strategic theory (including maritime strategy), geopolitical theory, U.S. national security strategy, Australian defence policy, strategic relations of the Indo-Pacific region, and global maritime security, including maritime domain awareness (MDA) and the application of vessel tracking and other technologies to improve maritime situational awareness.
+His areas of expertise include the rise of China, strategic theory (including maritime strategy), geopolitical theory, U.S. national security strategy, Australian defence policy, and the strategic relations of the Indo-Pacific region.
+He also works on different aspects of maritime security, including the application of vessel tracking and other technologies to improve maritime situational awareness.

 - Justin JONES: Australian Defence Policy, Maritime Strategy and the Indian Ocean in the 21st Century

-- Anh TON: Navigating the Shoals of the South China Sea: International Law and Geopolitical Issues surrounding the Passage of Sovereign Immune Vessels and Aircraft
+- Anh Ton: Navigating the Shoals of the South China Sea: International Law and Geopolitical Issues surrounding the Passage of Sovereign Immune Vessels and Aircraft (Ph.D.
+2017)

 - “The U.S. Strategic Relationship with Australia” (co-authored with Jack McCaffrie).
 In Carnes Lord and Andrew S. Erickson, eds., Rebalancing U.S. Forces: Basing and Forward Presence in the Asia-Pacific.
 Naval Institute Press, Annapolis, MD, 2014, pp. 88-115.